 Find out more about our complaints experience panel »

 What is a complaint?

-An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation or its representatives affecting an individual customer or group of customers.
+We follow the Housing Ombudsman’s definition of a complaint as ‘as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.’

 How do I make a complaint?

 We want to make it easy for you to contact us regarding a complaint you can tell us within six months of a problem arising by: